Being a mom is hard work! I tried to make your life a little easier with these money saving tips for moms!

-I think it’s very helpful when you lay out all your expenses and see how much you’re spending on what.
+I think it’s very helpful to lay out all your expenses and see how much you’re spending on what.
 The little things can really add up and can surprise you!
 I have a free budget excel sheet in my resource library that makes it really easy to do if anyone wants to check it out.
 Lastly, if you’re in debt and budgeting, make it a priority to pay off the debt with the highest interest rate.

 Audrey | Two Pink Peonies

 Impulse shopping is a huge budget-buster!
 This money saving tip is also great because I HATE TAKING KIDS SHOPPING.
 I don’t think I’m the only one!
-When you do curbside pickup you don’t have to deal with screaming children and you don’t need to deal with car seats and seatbelt hassles.
+When you do curbside pickup, you don’t have to deal with screaming children, and you don’t need to deal with car seats and seatbelt hassles.
 Save energy and help save you money?
 I am in!
-When you reduce the amount of time you are spending on tedious errands you can focus more on yourself and your family.
+When you reduce the amount of time you are spending on tedious errands, you can focus more on yourself and your family.

 Maria | Handful of Thoughts